enasisnetwork/ansible-provision/collection/roles/proxmox/README.md

     - `password` Password for API authentication
     - `token` Credential for API authentication
     - `secret` Credential for API authentication
+    - `cpu` What type of CPU emulation is used
     - `cores` Amount of virtual CPUs allocated
     - `memory` Amount of memory allocated in GB
     - `uefi` Enable UEFI firmware for the OS